Cosmic-Ray Physics at the South Pole: Acknowledgements

 In the high-energy regime where cosmic rays cannot directly be measured, the mass composition of the primaries can only be inferred from the shower development in the atmosphere.
 All methods of mass determination are based on the model that a nucleus of mass number $A$ and energy $E$ shares its energy about equally between the $A$ nucleons, hence the energy of nucleon \mbox{$i\ (i=1,\cdots, A$)} is

 At high energies, the nucleons can be assumed to interact independently, so that one has $A$ independent shower developments.
 This yields various shower parameters to become dependent on the mass of the primary.
-For example, a shower composed of many showers at lower energies reaches the earlier the shower maximum the more sub-showers contribute or, since the ratio of decay and interaction probability of mesons is energy dependent, the muon multiplicity in an event becomes mass dependent.
-While for the UHECR experiments the strongest handle for the determination of the mass composition is the measurement of the shower maximum, at lower energies the muon multiplicity is the preferred observable.
+For example, a shower composed of many sub-showers, which each have lower energies than the primary, reaches the shower maximum earlier the more sub-showers contribute, thus the shower maximum is mass-dependent.
+Also, since the ratio of decay and interaction probability of mesons is energy-dependent, the muon multiplicity in an event becomes mass-dependent.
+While experiments at the highest energies, above about $10^{17}\,\mathrm{eV}$, typically use a measurement of the shower maximum for the determination of the mass composition, IceCube uses the muon multiplicity to determine the cosmic ray mass composition.
 Mostly muons are measured by the surface detectors.
 However, IceCube has the additional opportunity to measure high-energy muons in the TeV range (stemming from the first interactions in the atmosphere) and correlate their number per event with the (mainly electromagnetic) shower energy deposited in the surface detectors.

 The energy dependence of the muon multiplicity can be approximated by a power law with an index \mbox{$\beta\approx 0.9$}~\cite{Kampert:2012mx} such that the muon number per event becomes

 IceCube can measure multiplicities of TeV-muons in the deep ice as well as of GeV-muons with the surface detectors and can compare these muon counts to the electromagnetic shower component of an event as determined by the surface detector.
 In the case of GeV-muons this comparison has only been done statistically averaging over many events.
 From the correlations, the mass composition can be deduced as will be shown in the following.